joergjo/azure-containerapps-demos/java-boot-todo/README.md

 `json-logging`: Enables JSON Logging instead of the standard Logback text format.

 `prod`: Disables seeding of test data.
-Enabled for all other profiles.
+All other profiles will seed test data.

 `local`: Disables passwordless authentication and falls back to username/password.
 Useful for local development.